-Termination of Custodial Account - You may terminate this Agreement at any time upon notice to us in a manner and form acceptable to us.
-Upon such termination, we shall transfer the assets of the custodial account, reduced by the amount of any unpaid fees or expenses, to the custodian or trustee of another individual retirement account (within the meaning of Code section 408) or other retirement plan designated by you.
-We shall not be liable for losses arising from the acts, omissions, delays or other inaction of any such transferee custodian or trustee.
-If we receive notice of your intention to terminate the custodial account and you have not designated a transferee custodian or trustee for the assets in the custodial account, the custodial account reduced by any unpaid fees or expenses, will be distributed to you.

-- 8.10 Successor Custodian If our organization changes its name, reorganizes, merges with another organization (or comes under the control of any federal or state agency), or if our entire organization (or any portion that includes your IRA) is bought by another organization, that organization (or agency) will automatically become the trustee or custodian of your IRA, but only if it is the type of organization authorized to serve as an IRA trustee or custodian. - 8.11 Amendments and Termination of the Plan We have the right to amend or terminate this agreement at any time consistent with the provisions of applicable law without obtaining your consent, or the consent of your spouse or your beneficiary(ies).
-You will be deemed to have consented to any other amendment unless, within 30 days from the date we send the amendment, you notify us in writing that you do not consent. - 8.12 Withdrawals or Transfers All requests for withdrawal or transfer will be in writing on a form provided by or acceptable to us.
+8.10 Successor Custodian

+If our organization changes its name, reorganizes, merges with another organization (or comes under the control of any federal or state agency), or if our entire organization (or any portion that includes your IRA) is bought by another organization, that organization (or agency) will automatically become the trustee or custodian of your IRA, but only if it is the type of organization authorized to serve as an IRA trustee or custodian.

+8.11 Amendments

+We have the right to amend this agreement at any time consistent with the provisions of applicable law without obtaining your consent, or the consent of your spouse or your beneficiary(ies).
+You will be deemed to have consented to any other amendment unless, within 30 days from the date we send the amendment, you notify us in writing that you do not consent.

+8.12 Withdrawals or Transfers

+All requests for withdrawal or transfer will be in writing on a form provided by or acceptable to us.
 The method of distribution must be specified in writing or in any other method acceptable to us.
 The tax identification number of the recipient must be provided to us before we are obligated to make a distribution.
-Withdrawals will be subject to all applicable tax and other laws and regulations, including but not limited to possible early distribution penalty taxes, surrender charges, and withholding requirements. - 8.13 Transfers From Other Plans We can receive amounts transferred to this IRA from the trustee or custodian of another IRA.
-In addition, we can accept direct rollovers of eligible rollover distributions from employer-sponsored retirement plans as permitted by the Code.
-We reserve the right not to accept any transfer or direct rollover. - 8.14 Liquidation of Assets We have the right to liquidate assets in your IRA if necessary to make distributions or to pay fees, expenses, taxes, penalties, or surrender charges properly chargeable against your IRA.
-If you fail to direct us as to which assets to liquidate, we will decide, in our complete and sole discretion, and you agree to not hold us liable for any adverse consequences that result from our decision. - 8.15 Restrictions on the Fund Neither you nor any beneficiary may sell, transfer, or pledge any interest in your IRA in any manner whatsoever, except as provided by law or this agreement.
+Withdrawals will be subject to all applicable tax and other laws and regulations, including but not limited to possible early distribution penalty taxes, surrender charges, and withholding requirements.

+8.13 Transfers from Other Plans

+We can receive amounts transferred to this IRA from the trustee or custodian of another IRA.
+In addition, we can accept rollovers of eligible rollover distributions from employer-sponsored retirement plans as permitted by the Code.
+We reserve the right not to accept any transfer or direct rollover.

+8.14 Liquidation of Assets

+We have the right to liquidate assets in your IRA if necessary, to make distributions or to pay fees, expenses, taxes, penalties, or surrender charges properly chargeable against your IRA.
+If you fail to direct us as to which assets to liquidate, we will decide, in our complete and sole discretion, and you agree to not hold us liable for any adverse consequences that result from our decision.

+8.15 Restrictions on the Fund

+Neither you nor any beneficiary may sell, transfer, or pledge any interest in your IRA in any manner whatsoever, except as provided by law or this agreement.